andyvroberts/purple/funcapp.md

 ```
 az storage account check-name -n uklandregappdata
 ```
-If all ok, then create it.
+If all ok, then create the storage account to be used for storing business data.
 ```
 export appstore=uklandregappdata